binance/binance-spot-api-docs/fix-api.md

 #### InstrumentListRequest `<x>`

-Sent by the client to query information about active instruments (i.e., those that have the TRADING status).
-If used for an inactive instrument, it will be responded to with a [Reject`<3>`](#reject).
+Sent by the client to query information about instruments.

 | Tag | Name                      | Type   | Required | Description                                                                        |
 |-----|---------------------------|--------|----------|------------------------------------------------------------------------------------|